Have you been putting off tasks that could improve your job search? Now's the time to do them!

 Make a 5-year plan

 What's your five-year plan?
 The thought may strike fear in the pit of your stomach.
 Whilst most of us stumble our way through this standard interview question, the truth of the matter is that few of us have given it much thought.
 Now that you have more free time on your hands, it's the prime opportunity to start determining your plan.

-Start small by mapping out the main goals you would like to achieve.
+Start small by mapping out the main goals you'd like to achieve.
 Next, fill in the blanks between where you are right now and the steps you need to take.
 Needless to say, there will be some unanswerable questions here.
 However, you should be able to create a few attainable milestones.
 For instance, what changes will you have made by next year?
 The year after that?
-Having this guide will help you stay on track as you move forward professionally.
+Having this guide will help you to stay on track as you move forward professionally.

 Improve your productivity

 When you first start self-isolating, you're certain to see a drop in productivity.
 Yes, there's something about being cooped up in your home that is entirely demotivating.
 You don't have to wake up at any particular time, you need to put a wash on, and you can even work from the comfort of your sofa, should you want to (although it's not recommended).